Frequently Asked Questions

 What is embalming?

 Embalming is considered to be the preservation, restoration and disinfection of a deceased human body.
-Embalmers in Ontario are educated through a college diploma and are then licensed by the Ontario Board of Funeral Services.
-Embalming takes place in a sterile, regulated area often similar to a common clinical setting.
+Embalmers in Ontario are educated through a college diploma and are then licensed by the Bereavement Authority of Ontario, embalming takes place in a sterile, regulated area often similar to a common clinical setting.

 Is embalming a necessity by law?